marcomancini1994/marcomancini1994.github.io/index.md

-## In short
+## Home
-I'm a research scientist at VUI Inc. I blog about Natural Language Processing and all the techniques I use in this field.
+I'm a research scientist for a startup, working on task-oriented voice multimodal assistants.
+I blog about Natural Language Processing and all the techniques I use in this field.

 ## Reach me wherever you want!
 You can find me on all these other platforms: